theaulait/final/src/strq/README.md

 dequeing are done with strings (which are effectively sequences of characters) rather than individual characters.

-When enqueing, the provided string is added to the back of the queue, as if its contituent characters were added sequentially.
-When dequeueing, the caller requests a specific number of characters, which are removed from the front of the queue and returned as a string.
-The queue is initially empty.

 For example,

 - start with an empty queue